maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 The Mode Control Entity has seen significant changes.

-MCE will now properly blank the screen, allowing the SoC to idle, which in turns allows for significant power saving (`see issue #338 <https://github.com/maemo-leste/bugtracker/issues/338>`_, `MCE PR 5 <https://github.com/maemo-leste/mce/pull/5>`_).
+MCE will now properly blank the screen, allowing the SoC to idle, which in turn allows for significant power saving (`see issue #338 <https://github.com/maemo-leste/bugtracker/issues/338>`_, `MCE PR 5 <https://github.com/maemo-leste/mce/pull/5>`_).

 With the newer versions, the touchscreen will also be properly disabled when the device is locked.
-This will prevent 'accidental' input events being sent to the applications while the device is locked.
+This will prevent 'accidental' input events being sent to applications while the device is locked.
 MCE will also close the file descriptors of any touchscreen devices and tell X11 to disable the touchscreens to let the touchscreen driver idle properly.
 For more details, see `issue #340